 ICS 700: An Introduction to the National Incident Management System.
 This is an interactive web based course.

-Deployment Basics.
+Deployment - Assignment Basics.
 This is a County-led training opportunity.
 Registration for County staff is through Workday.